rupalkhilari/genome-designer/server/data/README.md

 ### Permissions

-Permissions are checked in `index.js`...
-All other files assume that they are being called when valid / permissions have been validated.
-Utilities are available in `permissions.js`
+Projects and their contents currently can only be owned / accessed by single users.
 Sequences can be accessed by anybody, and are not owned by anybody.

-## Files

-### index.js

-Express Router, largely relying on persistence interface

-### versioning.js

-git utilities, relying on nodegit

-### persistence.js

-Interface for checking existence / creating / replacing / merging / deleting projects and blocks

-### filePaths.js

-Create file system paths for projects, blocks, manifest files, sequence files

-### commitMessages.js

-Constants for various commit messages + generators so messages are consistent + easier to filter

-### rollup.js

-Utilities for creating / reading / writing rollups.

-### permissions.js

-Utilities for creating permission files for a project, and validating permissions.
-Also exports a routing middleware function for checking permissions.
+Project permissions are checked in `index.js` router...
+Other utilities assume that permissions are valid when they are called.